How to Install Exalate for Azure DevOps on Docker?

 Troubleshooting

-Problems during the installation of the Exalate server for Azure DevOps
+Issues during the installation of the Exalate for Azure DevOps

-If you have problems during the installation of the Exalate app for Azure DevOps you can find logs describing possible problems inside /tmp.
+If you have issues during the installation of the Exalate app for Azure DevOps, you can find logs describing possible problems inside /tmp.

 The name for the file is generated randomly and automatically by the OS, but you can find the file by the creation date.

-Logs will be generated under the directory: /opt/azurenode/data/logs.
+Logs are generated under the directory: /opt/azurenode/data/logs (in the docker container)

-Refer to these logs to get more information about possible problems and communicate with our support if you need any assistance.
+Refer to these logs to get more information about possible problems, and contact our support team if you need any assistance.